-PHI 121 Contemporary Moral Problems or PHI 220 Medical Ethics or RCO 203
+PHI 121 Contemporary Moral Problems or PHI 220 Medical Ethics

-- 4. Complete three (3) semesters at UNCG (minimum of 45 semester hours).
-All the courses above, must be completed by the end of the spring semester, to matriculate into the nursing program that summer. - 5.
+- 3. Complete three (3) semesters at UNCG (minimum of 45 semester hours).
+All the courses above must be completed by the end of the spring semester, to matriculate into the nursing program that summer. - 4.
 Overall score of 78% or above on the ATI TEAS.
-Two scores accepted. - 6.
+Two scores accepted. - 5.
 Meet all other admission requirements for the upper-division nursing major.